rgarzonj/gym-blocksworld/README.md

 The folder /examples includes the file runEnvironment.py

-IMPORTANT: You need to create a file numBlocks.json and specify the number of blocks of your environment.
+**IMPORTANT:** You need to specify the number of blocks in a file  numBlocks.json.
 See the file numBlocks.json in the folder /examples

 # How to change the number of blocks
 Edit the file numBlocks.json